History of Kevin O'Leary in Timeline

 In 1980, Kevin O'Leary received an MBA in entrepreneurship from Ivey Business School at the University of Western Ontario.

 In 1986, Kevin O'Leary started SoftKey in a Toronto basement, along with business partners John Freeman and Gary Babcock.
-He secured funding by using proceeds from selling his SET share and a $10,000 loan from his mother.
+He used the proceeds from selling his SET share and a $10,000 loan from his mother to fund the company.

 1990: Marriage to Linda Greer